 3. Use a corporate billing system

-If you want your reseller hosting business startup to be a success, you really need to have an excellent system for handling your billings.
+If you want your business to be a success, you really need to have an excellent system for handling your billings.

 Sign up for a corporate billing system solution to automate the management and support of your customers.